Enhanced Generative Model Evaluation with Clipped Density and Coverage: Related Work

-Some alternative approaches do not rely on nearest neighbors approximations. \emph{$\alpha$-Precision} and \emph{$\beta$-Recall} \cite{alaa2022faithful} employ a One-Class approach to estimate supports containing $\alpha$ (and $\beta$) percent of a dataset.
-They measure the proportion of the other dataset present within supports of varying levels. \emph{Topological Precision and Recall} \cite{kim2023topp} estimate the support with topologically conditioned density kernels.
+To address the problem of large-radius balls, \citet{khayatkhoei2023emergent} have employed a dual-perspective approach with \emph{symPrecision} and \emph{symRecall}: \emph{symRecall} is defined as the minimum of \emph{Recall} and \emph{Coverage}, while \emph{symPrecision} is the minimum of \emph{Precision} and the \emph{complementary Precision} metric computed from the reversed perspective.
+Some alternative approaches do not rely on nearest-neighbor approximations. \emph{$\alpha$-Precision} and \emph{$\beta$-Recall}~\citep{alaa2022faithful} employ a one-class approach to estimate supports containing a fraction $\alpha$ (resp. $\beta$) of a dataset.
+They measure the proportion of the other dataset found within supports of varying levels. \emph{Topological Precision and Recall}~\citep{kim2023topp} estimate support via topologically conditioned density kernels.

+Recently, \citet{raisa2025position} developed a benchmark of sanity checks for generative model metrics using synthetic data, finding that all existing fidelity and coverage metrics are flawed.
+Our own tests based on real-world data (\Cref{fig:real_coverage_ood_proportion,fig:fidelitymetrics,fig:coveragemetrics}) confirm this conclusion.
+That work further emphasizes that no current metric is suitable for absolute evaluations, calling for more research in this area.
+Our work addresses these concerns directly by introducing new metrics that overcome these limitations.
+We show in \Cref{sec:pos_comparison} that our proposed metrics also perform well on their synthetic benchmark.

-However, none of these metrics address all the issues, as illustrated in \cref{fig:real_coverage_ood_proportion,fig:fidelitymetrics,fig:coveragemetrics}.
-In the following section, we introduce metrics that are \textit{i)} robust to outliers, and \textit{ii)} provide clearly interpretable values.
+In the following section, we introduce metrics designed to resolve these issues by being \textit{i)} robust to outliers, and by \textit{ii)} providing clearly interpretable values.